 1. Witness a view like no other

 From the lake itself, you can also witness a view like no other from the top of Mount Melibingoy — also known as Mount Parker — the mountain that surrounds it.
-The stunning and picturesque view of the place bears a resemblance to a paradise.
+The stunning and picturesque view of the place bears a resemblance to paradise.
 One can actually say this is heaven on earth.

 Photo: Jirasupiter